zeronozer/MadLibs-Game/README.md

 TODO: Add unit tests to validate game logic and input handling.

+### Credits

+- Inspired by a tutorial by Tech With Tim

+The original tutorial this code is based on is by "Tech With Tim" and can be found here: [link](https://youtu.be/21FnnGKSRZo?t=1428)

 ## Contributing

 Contributions are welcome!
 Please open an issue or PR for any enhancements.